Berenddeperend/blog/src/projects/night-stand.md

 For my final project at CursusHout, I built a night stand with a drawer and a door.
 It's made out of spruce wood.
 I haven't applied a finish to the wood yet, I'll do that at some point.

-I started working on it in october 2023 and finished in june 2024, spending 3 hours per week in it.
+I started working on it in october 2023 and finished in june 2024, spending 3 hours per week on it.

 {% image "night-stand/night-stand-1.jpg" %}